apache/activemq-apollo/apollo-website/src/documentation/getting-started.md

 ## Updating the Configuration to use BDB

-The default configuration used a hawtdb based store.
-It still has known bugs and not yet stable.
-Unless you want to help find and squash those bugs, it is recommend you change the configuration to use the BDB store instead.
-To do that, just update the generated configuration by editing the `etc/apollo.xml` file and then replace `hawtdb_store` with `bdb_store`
+The default configuration used a jdbm2 based store.
+It has known performance issues so it is recommend you change the configuration to use the BDB store instead.
+To do that, just update the generated configuration by editing the `etc/apollo.xml` file and then replace `jdbm2_store` with `bdb_store`

 ## Running a Broker Instance